HCL-TECH-SOFTWARE/appscan-cloud-cli/README.md

                               team will step in if the scan fails, or if no issues are found, and try to fix the configuration.
 This may delay the scan result.
-                              This option is valid only for AppScan on CLoud scans.
+                              This option is valid only for AppScan on Cloud scans.
                               Default: false
       --presenceId=<presenceId>